 If you already get lots of vitamin A, consider whether you need to work on including sources of vitamins D and K2.

-(One of the reasons I like this Cod Liver Oil is because it’s an excellent source of both A and D, and the same website also carries both Emu Oil and Butter Oil supplements, both thought to be strong sources of K2.
-Again, none of this is cheap, but a little goes a long way.)
+One of the reasons I like this Cod Liver Oil is because it's a source of both A and D, and the same website also carries both Emu Oil and Butter Oil supplements, both thought to be strong sources of K2.
+Again, none of this is cheap, but a little goes a long way.

 Additionally, sunlight is the body's best source of vitamin D, and it's only generated by the action of UVB rays on the skin.
 But most of us avoid the sun or sit behind windows in the office and in the car, which block UVB and allow UVA – the bad rays – in.
 (The truth about sun exposure is a LONG story for another day; for more info, see this video.)

 Unfortunately, vitamin D3 supplements are like taking a hammer to the delicate balance of nutrients in the body, so I don't love them.
 I much prefer getting vitamin D from food or the sun.